Best Cities to Start a Business in Louisiana

 No U.S. state can claim a cultural heritage as heterogeneous and Old World influenced as Louisiana’s.
-Centuries of intermingling between different groups: the French, the Spanish, African Americans, landed southern gentry types and Native Americans contributed to its funky, multitudinous vibe and left Louisianans a tolerant bunch; unnerved by voodoo magic, unfamiliar cuisines or hordes of wasted coeds stumbling down Bourbon St. in the heat of Mardi Gras.
+Centuries of intermingling between different groups: the French, the Spanish, African Americans, landed southern gentry types, and Native Americans contributed to its funky, multitudinous vibe and left Louisianans a tolerant bunch, unnerved by voodoo magic, unfamiliar cuisines, or hordes of wasted coeds stumbling down Bourbon St. in the heat of Mardi Gras.

+This broad-mindedness is reflected in the state’s friendly climate for small businesses.
+There’s seemingly always room for an entrepreneur to carve out a special niche in New Orleans.
 Fishing and agriculture may be the backbone of Louisiana’s economy, but it’s the chance to make a name for oneself in the Big Easy’s restaurant or club scene that pulls in outsiders.

 Only cities with over 50,000 inhabitants are reported in the results.
 Some data had to be interpolated to the county level and extrapolated to all the cities in the county.
 We concentrated on the following metrics to obtain our ranking: Cost of living, Best state for business, Unemployment, Kauffman index, and Universities.

 Click on the state below to get started.